misspent/Darkened/README.md

 I'll update this as often as I can; however, I do not use canary version of discord, so the updates may take a while to push if they change containers etc. on that note, I hope you enjoy the theme, and if you encounter any issues, bugs or want me to attempt to add support for a plugin you use, please tell me.
 ---

+### ✅ Features
+* ✔️ Good ol' darkness
+* ✔️ Support for some plugins
+* ❌ Light mode not supported
 ### ℹ️ Credits
+* A friend who shall not be named.
 * Used Nyria's Comfy theme as a base.
-* Used, took inspiration and or edited some snippets from other themes/servers; thanks Gibbu, ClearVision & Couve + others
+* Used, took inspiration and or edited some snippets from other themes/servers; thanks Gibbu, ClearVision & Couve + others.